Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life.

 - Break it down.

-If your goal seems daunting or too big to handle right off the bat, then break it down into several smaller, more manageable goals.
+If your goal seems daunting or too big to handle right off the bat, then break it down into several smaller, more manageable goals and take them one step at a time.

 Using our novel example, it might be daunting to think about producing a full manuscript, so work backward and think about all the steps that are required to get to the end result.
 For instance: your initial breakdown might look something like this: